correctomatic/correctomatic-in-a-box/README.md

 #### Create a Docker context

 You can create a docker context to avoid setting the environment variables each time you want to connect to the VPS.
-There is a script that does this for you: `utils\docker_create_context.sh`. **You will need to recreate the context each time the certificates are regenerated**.
+There is a script that does this for you: `utils\docker_create_context.sh`.
+Update the script first to use the correct domain name. **You will need to recreate the context each time the certificates are regenerated**.

 Once the context is created, you can activate it and run docker commands as usual, but they will be executed in the VPS: